...then maybe you’re ready to become a WWOOFer !

 So it's decided!
 You wish to WWOOF in Belgium!
 Then please read this and then follow the registration steps...

 We also advise you to purchase Medical and travel insurance which can be purchased separately.
+We partner with and recommend PJH Worldwide GlobeHopper who will provide you with a personalised quote.

 I am aware that by becoming a wwoofer in Belgium (by registering and paying the membership fee) I become an affiliated member of the association of WWOOF Belgium.
 This means that :